Cosby5/All-My-Stars/README.md

 ## C++

+- [openwebos/smartkey-hun](https://github.com/openwebos/smartkey-hun) - The webOS service used for spell checking, converted to use Hunspell
 - [donbright/font_to_svg](https://github.com/donbright/font_to_svg) - Render characters from font files into an SVG path
 - [justcallmekoko/MarauderCentauri](https://github.com/justcallmekoko/MarauderCentauri) - A suite of WiFi/Bluetooth offensive and defensive tools for the ESP32 and ESP8266
 - [nathangrove/esp32-ble-keyboard](https://github.com/nathangrove/esp32-ble-keyboard) - Firmware for my homemade mechanical bluetooth keyboard based around an ESP32